Mohamed-Waled/webSite/README.md

 #### What I Did

-- Build These Sections (7 / 16):
+- Build These Sections (10 / 16):
-  - Header "Other Links Menu isn't Build Yet".
+  - Header.
   - Landing.
   - Articles.
   - Gallery.
   - Features.
   - Testimonials.
   - Team Members.
+  - Services.
+  - Our Skills.
+  - How it Works.

 #### Changes